predragnikolic/sublime-git-diff-view/README.md

 ```

 Type of modification will be shown in the git status.
-Here is the list of the types:
+Here is a list of the types:
 ```
-    ?? - untracked
+    ?? - Untracked
      A - Added
      M - Modified
      D - Deleted
      R - Renamed
 ```

 The view won't open if there are no git changes.